idontuseg1t/ev3PythonCode/README.md

       All available sensors have now been tested. <br>
       Next lesson: more work on the gyro sensor and maybe rebuilding robot. <br>
       also maybe next lesson: getting the servo motor to work. <br>

+8/9 - testing gyro sensor again <br>
+      beginning to make script so robot can follow a line <br>
+      basic script created: followLine.py <br>
+      A lot can go wrong with the script above <br>
+      Improvements to be made next lesson <br>